tonimelisma/fastgallery/README.md

 ## Install

-For dependencies, on Ubuntu, install libvips42 and ffmpeg
+For dependencies, on Ubuntu, install libvips42 and ffmpeg (if you need video support)

 `apt-get install libvips42 ffmpeg`

 Image and video format support will depend on the support compiled in these libraries.
-For HEIC+HEVC support check out my PPA for a recompiled libvips42 (to be published...)
+For HEIC+HEVC support check out my PPA for a recompiled libvips42 for Ubuntu (to be published...)

 ## Usage